min2ha/ukwa-site/content/target/67871/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: Why Jeremy Corbyn could be the man who saves Brexit

 Argues that Corbyn and his closest circle are, almost without exception, committed to Brexit.
 His hostility to the European project has been long held.
 Indeed, it dates back nearly half a century.